draftverify/draftverify.com/docs/f-9-faucet-identification-standard.md

 ---
 layout: default
 title: "F-9 — Faucet Identification Standard"
-permalink: /docs/faucet-id/
+permalink: /docs/faucet-identification-standard/
-description: "The mandatory identification requirements for non-alcoholic draft faucets, including handle markers, tower cues, customer-facing indicators, and digital verification."
+description: "The global standard for identifying draft beverage faucets to ensure accuracy, consistency, and immediate clarity at the point of service."
 ---

 <section class="section">